Yemen Humanitarian Crisis

 2. Rebels – who want to take control of the area/region

-However, in this case, you have Government on one side and on the other side you Houthi Rebels, separatist groups, and various tribes.
+However, in this case, you have the Government on one side and on the other side you have Houthi Rebels, separatist groups, and various tribes.
 All these parties are fighting for control of their territory with the other.
-This has made delivering aid in some of the areas impossible because as a charity working in Yemen you don’t know who to deal with.
+This has made delivering aid in some of the areas impossible because as a charity working in Yemen, you don’t know who to deal with.
 Making the process of delivering life-saving food & water aid to people stuck in the conflict zone impossible.

 Yemen Humanitarian Crisis: Right Now!